 “Behold, something nutty!
 Peanut-covered caramel.
 Caramel wrapped in peanuts.
 Hold it in your hand and feel the weight of its deliciousness.”
-That’s the description of a PayDay when you Google it, and I love its writerly flair.
-However: Peanut and caramel is not enough for a candy bar; PayDay is bad.
+That’s the Hershey company description of a PayDay, and I love its writerly flair.
+However: Peanut and caramel is not enough for a candy bar.
+PayDay is bad.

 36. Mike & Ike